Our University’s Most Prestigious Awards

 Launched in 2023, the SMU Health Impact Awards program honors exemplary SMU students, faculty, staff, alumni and friends who have made significant contributions to health sciences or healthcare by virtue of their professional activities and/or community service, or who have demonstrated exceptional promise for outstanding future achievements.

-Recipients will be determined by the SMU president following recommendations from a selection committee representing the diversity of the University, including the Deans of the Colleges of Health Sciences, Nursing, and Podiatric Medicine or their designees, as well as faculty, staff, alumni, and student representatives.
-Recipients highly encouraged to attend the SMU Health Impact Awards recognition event so we may collectively celebrate their accomplishments.
+Recipients are determined by the SMU president following recommendations from a selection committee representing the diversity of the University, including the Deans of the Colleges of Health Sciences, Nursing, and Podiatric Medicine or their designees, as well as faculty, staff, alumni, and student representatives.
+Recipients are highly encouraged to attend the SMU Health Impact Awards recognition event so we may collectively celebrate their accomplishments.
 Any posthumous recognition must be approved in advance by the recipient’s family.

-Meet the 2025 Health Impact Award Recipients
+Meet the 2026 Health Impact Award Recipients

 - Click the dropdown arrow next to each awardee's name to see their short biography.